 Our facilitators and guides Stacy Wills and Cheryl Macpherson will be checking in regularly to also respond and support you in your process.

-- Three (3) weekly posts for 12 weeks with brief reflections on the theme with questions to ponder, and an invitation to that week's discussion guiding you through the process.
+- Posts each day (except for Sabbath) for 12 weeks with brief reflections on the theme with questions to ponder, audio guidance for meditations and creative invitations, and a place to share your process.

 - Eight (8) mp3 podcasts with guided meditation recordings